 Civil Society Collective: Scotland

 The Alliance receives funding from Bond as part of the Civil Society Collective consortium to strengthen humanitarian and international development civil society organisations (CSOs) working in Scotland.
-The consortium is funded by the Department for International Development (DFID) under the UK Aid Connect theme, working to improve civil society effectiveness.
+The consortium is funded by the Foreign, Commonwealth & Development Office (FCDO) under the UK Aid Connect theme, working to improve civil society effectiveness.

 The consortium is made up of the UK Alliance, Bond, the Coalition of Aid and Development Agencies Northern Ireland (CADA Northern Ireland) and Hub Cymru Africa, with the South West International Development Network (SWIDN) also a partner organisation of the consortium.